robertovicario/2UML/README.md

 ## Overview

-This project is a simple Python application that serves as a template for building web applications.
-It includes a basic structure with Docker support for easy deployment and development.
+This project is an application that uses _Natural Language Processing (NLP)_ to convert text inputs into _UML Diagrams_.
+It uses a _Large Language Model (LLM)_ to interpret user requests, which are then translated into _PlantUML_ code and rendered as diagrams.

 ## Prerequisites